 Solar panels generate power all day, storing it in batteries, and then supply that stored power to your connected home.
 However when the weather turns and the solar panels are no longer creating energy, your household starts using the power that’s been stored in the battery, and the charge level gets lower and lower.

-The two wire auto start is connected from a portable or standby generator to the system control panel, external to the generator.
+The two wire auto start controller is connected from a portable or standby generator to the off-grid solar system control panel, external to the generator.
 This detects when the deep-cycle battery charge is low and hey presto – it automatically starts up the generator to charge up the battery pack.
 It then automatically stops once the battery charge levels are topped up.

 Why choose a 2-wire auto start?

 A generator with a two-wire auto start option means you get all the benefits of solar power with the peace of mind that there’s backup generator power on demand.
 So if you get a prolonged period without decent sunlight to charge your solar set up, you’ll never be without power as the backup generator will have you covered.